Israel Arrests Man Suspected In Wave Of Bomb Threats Against Jewish Centers

 The Associated Press has more on the arrest:

-"Police spokesman Micky Rosenfeld described the suspect as a hacker, but said his motives were still unclear.
-Police banned publication of his name, but said he was an American-Israeli dual citizen and that he would remain in custody until at least March 30.
+"Police spokesman Micky Rosenfeld described the suspect as a hacker but said his motives were still unclear.
+Police banned publication of his name but said he was an American-Israeli dual citizen and that he would remain in custody until at least March 30.

 " 'He's the guy who was behind the JCC threats,' Rosenfeld said, referring to the dozens of anonymous threats phoned in to Jewish community centers in the U.S. over the past two months.
 Israeli media said the man had been found unfit for compulsory military service.

 "Israel's Channel 10 TV showed footage of the suspect appearing in court in the central Israeli city of Rishon Letzion.
-He wore tan pants and a blue sweater that he used to cover his face as he walked past reporters.
+He wore ... a blue sweater that he used to cover his face as he walked past reporters.

 "The channel said the young man had lived in the U.S. for a period of time and had been home-schooled.
 It showed images of a large antenna outside his house and said his father was also arrested."

-The FBI confirmed that "the individual suspected" of the threats had been arrested early Thursday in Israel, but provided no other details.
+The FBI confirmed that "the individual suspected" of the threats had been arrested early Thursday in Israel but provided no other details.

 Haaretz reports the arrest was carried out by an Israeli cyberattack police unit and that the suspect is not cooperating with police.
 Officers seized "computers and other items ... including antennas he used to access other people's networks" to mask his trail, the Israeli newspaper reports.